 The unlikely alliance of executives, who are used to working in a fiercely competitive market, are hoping that restarting transatlantic travel will pave the way for a wider reopening.

 There are many other ways readers can stay abreast of news related to the pandemic.
-Starting with the Coronavirus Business Update newsletter, readers receive a daily email briefing summarising the key points of how the pandemic is impacting businesses.
+Starting with the The Road to Recovery newsletter, readers receive an email briefing three times a week.
+This newsletter summarises the key points on business and the economy in a world transformed by the pandemic.
 To follow the news as it happens, readers can visit the FT’s Coronavirus Tracker, which is constantly updating with interactive analysis as new data becomes available.

 An FT Group Subscription extracts the intelligence that’s relevant to your business and delivers it via the media and technologies that suit you best, saving you time and keeping you informed on what matters.